affraike/full_scale_scala_app/README.md

 # Backend hot reload only on localhost:9000
 sbt backend/run
 ```
+Finally, open the browser on localhost:8080.

 Please note that Acumen desktop api can no longer be launched inside the app.

 ## Deploy

-The app is hosted on Heroku.
-In order to deploy,

-First, make sure that the file 'backend/conf/application.conf' is in this configuration :
+In order to deploy, make sure that the file 'backend/conf/application.conf' is in this configuration :
 ```
 slick.dbs.default {
   db = {